Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Experiments Analysis

-\textbf{Different selection strategies. } To evaluate the effect of the proposed \textit{PTS}, we conduct a series of comparisons between \textit{PTS} and other template selection strategies, including random selection: image-level random selection $IR$ and pixel-level random selection $PR$, and cluster centroids: image-level cluster centroids $IC$ and pixel-level cluster centroids $PC$.
-The cluster method here is K-Means \cite{kmeans} re-implemented by faiss \cite{faiss}.
-Figure \ref{fig:template} visualizes the multi-prototype-efficiency for anomaly detection and localization on the MVTec AD dataset.
-Visually, \textit{PTS} favourably outperforms the competitors over various template set sizes.
-The outperformance reveals the effectiveness of the hard-nominal examples for distribution representation, on which mainstream methods have little focus.
+We also compare \ti{PTS} and other template selection strategies, including $IR$, $PR$, $IC$, and $PC$.
+The cluster method here is K-Means \cite{kmeans} re-implemented by faiss \cite{faiss}. \cref{fig:template} visualizes the multi-prototype-efficiency for anomaly detection and localization on the MVTec AD \cite{MVTEC} dataset.
+Visually, \ti{PTS} favorably outperforms the competitors over various template set sizes, indicating that the proposed \ti{PTS} achieves the best sample-efficiency against the compared template selection strategies, which can better preserve the original decision boundary with the same template size.

+The above outperformance demonstrates that the proposed \ti{PTS} achieves better performance across various template matching strategies and template set sizes, proving the validity of our motivation and model design.
+Moreover, this also reveals the effectiveness of the hard-normal selection in distribution representation, while it has received little attention from previous literature.